 Luckily, there are environmental organizations across the U.S. — many that are led by Indigenous communities and people of color — that are tirelessly fighting for environmental, economic, and social justice in their communities through grassroots organizing, education, and policy change.
 Here are 10 environmental causes and organizations you may not know, but that you should follow ASAP.

-Seeding Sovereignty is an Indigenous youth-and-women-led organization that works at the intersection of ending violence against women, and against the earth.
+1 Seeding Sovereignty Seeding Sovereignty is an Indigenous youth-and-women-led organization that works at the intersection of ending violence against women, and against the earth.
 Through art, webinars, articles, and various programs, Seeding Sovereignty works to empower young Indigenous women to become environmental leaders, and to educate people on the connection between violence against women and environmental justice.
+2 SLC Air Protectors

 After being inspired by the Indigenous activists at Standing Rock, the Native-led, grassroots group